tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/权限管理问题_intl_en.md

 ### How can I generate a time-bound access URL for a Private Read/Write file?

-You can set a validity period for your key by referring to [Generating and Using Temporary Keys](https://intl.cloud.tencent.com/document/product/436/14048).
+You can set the effective time for your key by referring to [Generating and Using Temporary Keys](https://intl.cloud.tencent.com/document/product/436/14048).

 ## Permissions